Compact Online Reference Encyclopedia (CORE)

 The Interstate Commission may, by majority vote of the members, initiate legal action in the United States District Court for the District of Columbia or, at the discretion of the Interstate Commission, in the federal district where the Interstate…

-(a) Notification of travel permits - The receiving state shall notify the sending state prior to the issuance of a travel permit for an offender traveling to the sending state. (b) This rule does not apply to offenders who are employed or attending…
+(a) Notification of travel permits - The receiving state shall notify the sending state prior to the issuance of a travel permit for a supervised individual traveling to the sending state. (b) This rule does not apply to supervised individuals who are…

 Rules governing dispute resolution and interpretation of rules under the compact of the Interstate Commission for Adult Offender Supervision